 - 1 teaspoon vanilla

-5) Fold in chocolate chips.
-Pour batter into one greased loaf pan for a large loaf.
-Bake for 55-60 minutes at 350 degrees.
-Or you can use two loaf pans and make two smaller loaves.
+Fold in chocolate chips.
+Pour batter equally into two greased loaf pans.
 Then bake for about 45-50 minutes.